CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Pre/post-conditions of passes

-When applying passes, you may find that you apply some constraint-solving pass to satisfy a particular :py:class:`Predicate`, but then a subsequent pass will invalidate it by, for example, introducing gates of different gate types or changing which qubits interact via multi-qubit gates.
-To help understand and manage this, each pass has a set of pre-conditions that specify the requirements assumed on the :py:class`~pytket.Circuit` in order for the pass to successfully be applied, and a set of post-conditions that specify which :py:class:`Predicate` s are guaranteed to hold for the outputs and which are invalidated or preserved by the pass.
+When applying passes, you may find that you apply some constraint-solving pass to satisfy a particular :py:class:`~pytket.predicate.Predicate`, but then a subsequent pass will invalidate it by, for example, introducing gates of different gate types or changing which qubits interact via multi-qubit gates.
+To help understand and manage this, each pass has a set of pre-conditions that specify the requirements assumed on the :py:class`~pytket.Circuit` in order for the pass to successfully be applied, and a set of post-conditions that specify which :py:class:`~pytket.predicate.Predicate` s are guaranteed to hold for the outputs and which are invalidated or preserved by the pass.
 These can be viewed in the API reference for each pass.

 Users may find it desirable to enforce their own constraints upon circuits they are working with.
 It is possible to construct a :py:class:`UserDefinedPredicate` in pytket based on a function that returns a True/False value.